 In his time Brian has worked with artists such as Bernie Marsden, Jeff Beck, Rod Stewart, Ronnie Wood, Ian Paice (Deep Purple), Charlie McKraken (ex-Taste), Duane Eddy, Supertramp, Frankie Vaughn, Morecombe and Wise, Des O'Connor, Little and Large, The Baron Knights and many more.

 By the early 1990's he had started to develop his song writing skills and has since worked with songwriters within the UK, USA and Canada.
 To support the songwriting Brian set up Mystic Recording Studios now M2S Music.
 He has produced two albums and an EP.
 He has also recorded two meditation CDs and written a musical based on H G Wells' 'Time Machine.'

-As a solo artist he uses an electro-acoustic guitar, vocals, and a couple of SFXs, and during his live performances he can create a full band sound complete with vocal harmonies.
+As a solo artist he can create a full band sound complete with vocal harmonies.
 He plays an eclectic mix of music much of which his own material thus providing that little bit extra and different.
 He has used this to good effect when playing to all sorts of audiences.

 Brian is an active member of the Musicians' Union as a regional committee member.

 This is what has been said of him -